Apsan1/Athena-Exes/README.md

 # Instructions:

-## ⚠️⚠️⚠️ Please, Do not Forget to add your passwords and mails in the file for it to make it work. ⚠️⚠️⚠️
+## ⚠️⚠️⚠️ Please, Do not Forget to add the required information in the file for it to make it work. ⚠️⚠️⚠️
 It is only in your pc and does not get uploaded anywhere else.

 # Python Script Dependencies